 You can purchase CUDs from any Cloud Billing account, and the discount applies to any eligible usage in projects that the Cloud Billing account pays for.
 When you purchase a Cloud SQL CUD, you pay the same commitment fee for the entirety of the commitment term, even if the price of applicable usage changes.
 You still receive the same discount percentage on applicable usage in the event of a price change.
 The commitment fee is billed monthly.

 For more information about your bill, see Analyze the effectiveness of your spend-based committed use discounts.

 What types of usage are Cloud SQL CUDs used for?

 CUDs automatically apply to aggregate Cloud SQL instance usage in a region, giving you low, predictable costs, without the need to make any manual changes or updates yourself.
 This flexibility helps you achieve high utilization rates across your commitments, saving you time and money.

 Cloud SQL CUDs apply to all Cloud SQL database instance CPU and memory usage in the region in which you have committed, except shared CPU machine types (such as db-f1-micro and db-g1-small).
 Cloud SQL CUDs apply to usage from all supported databases (MySQL, PostgreSQL, and SQL Server).
 Cloud SQL CUDs do not apply to storage, backups, IP Addresses, network egress, or licensing.

 Cloud SQL CUDs give you a 25% discount off on-demand pricing for a one-year commitment and a 52% discount off on-demand pricing for a three-year commitment.
+This discount significantly reduces Cloud SQL costs.
 These discount percentages are the same in every region.